delphi-blocks/wirldocs/docs/concepts/introduction.md

 The goals of the JAX-RS API (and therefore also WiRL) are:

-- `POJO-based`: To provide a collection of classes and associated annotations to be used with POJOs so as to expose them as Web resources.
+- `POJO-based`: To provide a collection of classes and associated annotations to be used with POJOs (Plain Old Java Object) so as to expose them as Web resources.

 - `HTTP-centric`: To use HTTP as the underlying network protocol and provide a clear mapping between HTTP and URI elements and the corresponding API classes and annotations.

-- `Content Negotaition`: To be applicable to a wide variety of HTTP entity body content types and provide the necessary pluggability to allow additional types to be added.
+- `Content Negotiation`: To be applicable to a wide variety of HTTP entity body content types and provide the necessary pluggability to allow additional types to be added.

 The main components of a JAX-RS (and WiRL) are: